alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   document.getElementById('app')
 );
 ```
-While it has an impressive line count by default, our only non-boilerplate additions are skeleton frames in our return statement and default configuration defined and detailed by the `alteryx-ui` API and docs.
+While it has an impressive line count by default, the only non-boilerplate additions are skeleton frames in the return statement and default configuration defined and detailed by the `alteryx-ui` API and docs.

 ### Module: `./src/constants.tsx`